 Alfa Romeo Logo History

-Another important change occurred in 1946 when Italy became a republic.
-Alfa Romeo responded by dropping the Savoy dynasty knots and introducing a pair of wavy lines.
+Another significant change took place in 1946 when Italy transitioned to a republic.
+In response, Alfa Romeo removed the Savoy dynasty knots from the logo and introduced a pair of wavy lines.

 Alfa Romeo Logo Evolution

-In the following years, Alfa Romeo kept on simplifying its logo, dropping several elements starting with the decorative wavy lines in 1972.
-The logo also got rid of Milano lettering following the opening of its Naples plant.
-Also gone were the scales, eyes, and gills of the serpent.
+In the subsequent years, Alfa Romeo continued to streamline its logo, gradually eliminating several elements.
+This simplification process commenced with the removal of the decorative wavy lines in 1972.
+The logo also bid farewell to the “Milano” lettering following the establishment of its Naples plant.
+Furthermore, the scales, eyes, and gills of the serpent were also omitted from the logo.

 Read Also: Aldo Gucci, his design and the famous family feud